sonnyhcl/L2L/README.md

 ```console
 http://localhost:9031/logistics-A/
 ```
-- while the wagon runs following the schedule path, you can simulate to send delay event. the async event will be captured by the lvc and the lvc will make decision according to the predetermined policy.
-For example :
+- while the wagon is running following the schedule path, you can simulate to send delay event. the async event will be captured by the lvc and the lvc will make decision according to the predetermined policy.